Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 Step 2: Count the source types your brand appears in.
 Are the mentions from your own website, from trade publications, from Tier 1 media?
 If 80%+ of your AI presence comes from owned content, you are operating in the 5 to 15% of the citation pool that AI engines weight least.
 If your presence comes primarily from earned media in high-authority publications, you are in the 85% that drives recommendations.

 Step 3: Test across multiple AI engines.
 The Yext analysis of 17.2 million AI citations found no single optimization strategy works across all platforms.
 Gemini favors first-party sites more than others.
 Claude cites user-generated content at 2 to 4 times higher rates.
 Your brand may be well-positioned in one engine and invisible in another.
-Multi-engine testing reveals the actual coverage breadth, which Stacker's research identified as the most consistent predictor of sustained AI visibility.
+For platform-by-platform diagnostics, see our analysis of AI search vs Google search for brand discovery.

 FAQ